 Historically Canadian courts have determined that they do not have jurisdiction in the internal decisions of churches and other private associations.
 For churches, decisions about membership and church discipline are matters of doctrine and the interpretation of Scripture.
 The courts have recognized that matters of doctrine and theology are beyond their expertise.

-The Supreme Court of Canada is scheduled to hear the case on November 2, 2017.
-The EFC will argue that it is important for religious communities to be able to define their membership and to protect their religious character, identity and integrity.
-The EFC is co-intervening with the Catholic Civil Rights League.
+The Supreme Court of Canada heard the case on November 2, 2017.
+The EFC argued it is important for religious communities to be able to define their membership and to protect their religious character, identity and integrity.
+The EFC co-intervened with the Catholic Civil Rights League.